-(1) to be able to accurately describe a sedimentary basin and its infill and recognise key large scale stratigraphic geometries in cross-sections and maps
+(1) to be able to accurately describe a sedimentary basin and its infill and recognise key large scale stratigraphic geometries in cross-sections and maps variations and the associated sedimentary facies and stratigraphic architecture.

 (2) to understand, in broad outline, the lithospheric processes that govern the formation of sedimentary basins, and the large scale sedimentary processes that lead to the filling of those basins with sediments.